 Do #4 Market your Course

-There are thousands of online courses like yours, to stand you’ve to do both organic and paid marketing.
+There are thousands of online courses like yours, to stand out and sell you’ve to do both organic and paid marketing.

 #1 Not Creating Actionable Course Content